xyh-cosmo/ClassMC/README.md

 # TODO

 - [ ] Updating this README as well as comments inside the example ini files to make the useage of ClassMC easier;
-- [ ] Writing a detailed document about the code structure of ClassMC;
+- [ ] Writing a detailed document about the code structure of ClassMC as well as modifications to CLASS;
 - [ ] Adding support for Planck 2018 likelihoods (https://wiki.cosmos.esa.int/planck-legacy-archive/index.php/CMB_spectrum_%26_Likelihood_Code#2018_Likelihood);
 - [ ] Updating to newer version of CLASS.